 In this programme, alto Myra Kroese discusses the wide range of the choir’s repertoire, from ancient and medieval music to the avant-garde works of contemporary musicians.
 The Netherlands Chamber Choir has worked with numerous leading guest conductors like Simon Rattle, and many modern composers have written music for the choir.
 Kroese discusses with Hélène Michaud how “shocking” it was, in fact, to discover the work of François Poulenc, whose anguish-ridden wartime composition “Liberté”, from “Figure Humain”, is featured in this programme.

-Produced and presented by Hélène Michaud
+Produced and presented by Hélène Michaud.

-The program was first broadcast Nov.
-15, 2002
+The programme was broadcast November 15, 2002